Panoramic Voltage-Sensitive Optical Mapping of Contracting Hearts using Cooperative Multi-View Motion Tracking with 12 to 24 Cameras: Introduction

-In this study, we present a panoramic multi-camera optical mapping system with which we image action potential waves, for the first time, across the entire ventricular surface of a fully contracting, strongly deforming heart, see Fig.~\ref{fig:Setup}.
-Our system comprises a custom-designed soccerball-shaped imaging chamber, with which it is possible to position up to 24 high-speed cameras around the heart and simultaneously evenly illuminate the tissue surface with up to 48 light-emitting diodes (LEDs).
+In this study, we present the first fully panoramic measurements of action potential waves on the entire strongly contracting ventricular surface of isolated hearts.
+The 3D measurement data was obtained with a multi-camera optical mapping system comprising 12 high-speed cameras, see Fig.~\ref{fig:Setup}.
+The measurements became possible due to the recent availability of low-cost cameras, a custom-designed spherical imaging chamber, pulsed illumination for ratiometric imaging, and a 3D multi-view motion tracking algorithm.
+With the spherical, soccer ball-shaped imaging chamber it is possible to illuminate and image the heart evenly from all sides with up to 48 light-emitting diodes and up to 24 cameras simultaneously, respectively.
 Using 12 cameras, we imaged action potential waves propagating across the entire contracting ventricular surface of isolated intact rabbit hearts during sinus rhythm, paced rhythms, and ventricular fibrillation.
-We mapped the electrical activation and measured epicardial deformation and tissue strain at high spatial (0.5-1.0 million pixels, 150 $\mu m$ per pixel) and temporal (2ms) resolutions.
-Our imaging system is not only the first fully panoramic electromechanical optical mapping system covering the entire $360^{\circ}$ heart surface, but it also provides unprecedented spatial resolutions and has several key improvements and practical advantages over previously reported three-dimensional electromechanical optical mapping systems \cite{Zhang2016,Christoph2017}.
+We mapped the electrical activation and measured epicardial deformation and tissue strain at high spatial and temporal resolutions (spatial resolution electrical: 0.5-1.0 million pixels, \SI{120}{\micro\metre} per pixel, spatial resolution mechanical: $\sim$ 0.5 - \SI{3}{\milli \meter} per triangle, temporal resolution: 2ms).
+Our imaging system is not only the first fully panoramic electromechanical optical mapping system covering the entire \SI{360}{\degree} heart surface, but it also provides unprecedented spatial resolutions and has several key improvements and practical advantages over previously reported 3D electromechanical optical mapping systems \cite{Zhang2016,Christoph2017}.
+With this system, we imaged action potential waves and mechanical deformation simultaneously at high resolutions during regular and irregular rhythms in isolated rabbit hearts.